We have owned our CETMA for two whole years now, so I figured it was time to write a review.

 - Tucson Velo: First Impressions of a CETMA Largo (video)

-Please note that this post is in no way sponsored by the craftsman.
+Please note that this post is in no way sponsored by the builder.
 We bought this bike with our own coin.
 While lucky enough to have another CETMA in our city that we could check out in person, I am writing this review because there are so few in the ether and I would have appreciated more opinions when we took the plunge to order our bike.
 This review is genuine and unbiased, not spoiled by the wrath of influencers.